AdobeDocs/commerce-webapi/src/pages/rest/tutorials/prerequisite-tasks/index.md

 # Generate the admin token

 In a production environment, you would typically [create an integration](/get-started/create-integration) and use OAuth to provide authentication for any REST call that requires admin privileges.
-This process allows Magento to verify that the caller is authorized to access the affected system resource.
+This process allows Adobe Commerce to verify that the caller is authorized to access the affected system resource.

 In this tutorial, we will supply an admin token instead.
 To get a token, you must have 2FA configured.
 This tutorial assumes that you are using Google Authenticator as your 2FA solution.
 The endpoint and payload will be different for other 2FA solutions.
 See [Two-Factor Authentication](https://devdocs.magento.com/guides/v2.4/security/two-factor-authentication.html) for more information.